specialized806/microsoft-365-docs/microsoft-365/admin/create-groups/ownerless-groups-teams.md

 A team in Microsoft Teams or a Microsoft 365 group can become ownerless if an owner's account is deleted in Microsoft 365.
 Groups and teams require an owner to add or remove members and change group settings.

-This article teaches you how to handle ownerless Microsoft 365 groups.
+This article teaches you how to handle ownerless Microsoft 365 groups in the Microsoft 365 admin center.

 ## How the ownerless group policy works